-I am compelled to write about Covid-19.
-I want to help people.
 I started my appraisal newsletters to help appraisers.
-This is my first science writing and is taking a lot of my time.
+This is was first science writing and is taking a lot of my time.
 I will be so glad when the pandemic is over, and I don’t have to write about it anymore!!

-To read more about my science, appraisal, and business backgrounds, why I started this blog, information sources I use, and how to contact me, etc. Click “Continue Reading” below.
+To read more about my science, appraisal, and business backgrounds, why I started this blog, information sources I use, and how to contact me, etc. read below

 I want to provide a reliable source in the blog to help everyone understand what is happening with Covid-19.
 Every day I spend 2-4 hours learning about Covid, including reading original research studies.
 I am a writer, not a journalist, and often give my opinion.
 Both my business and science writing is based on my related education and experience.